 1. Recruitment and HR Organization

-Good staff can smoothen your salon workflow and help retain customers.
-It's best to hire and train your team carefully before you officially put your salon into operation.
+Good staff can polish your salon workflow and help retain customers.
+It’s best to hire and train your team carefully before you officially put your salon into operation.

 We recommend hiring some professional and experienced staff.
 You may need to pay them higher, but good and skillful workers help everything go smoothly and be under control.